zf4223v1ms7/nexus-sdk/docs/guides/setup.md

 ## Access Devnet Sui Explorer

-Open the [Talus Sui Explorer](https://explorer.devnet.taluslabs.dev/) and request an access code.
+Open the [Talus Sui Explorer](https://explorer.devnet.taluslabs.dev/) and login using the same username and password you used for the RPC and Faucet.

 ---

 After completing these steps, you are ready to build and execute workflows using the Nexus SDK.
 To build your first workflow, check the [Dev Quickstart guide](math-branching-quickstart.md).